elunna/recipes/sauces/buffalo sauce.md

 ### BUFFALO WINGS
 For the perfect buffalo wings, fire up the grill!
 Preheat the grill to medium-high heat (400°F).
-Add a pound of wings to the grill and close the lid.
+Add a lb of wings to the grill and close the lid.
 Turning the wings every few minutes, cook until lightly charred and the skin starts to bubble, 15 to 20 minutes.
 Toss the wings with the buffalo sauce in a large bowl immediately after removing